SShaarawy/Countries/README.md

 -- In both home and saved screens, users can access the details of any country by clicking country names.

--- App gets the details of countries from below endpoint by using "code" parameter.(2)
+-- App gets the details of countries from below endpoint by using "code" parameter.
+(2)

--- Button inside the details screen navigates to wikiData for mroe information about country.
+-- Button inside the details screen navigates to wikiData for more information about country.

     (1) https://wft-geo-db.p.rapidapi.com/v1/geo/countries